aragon/osx/packages/subgraph/README.md

 yarn start:dev
 ```

-When there's changes in the contract's package, run
+When there are changes in the contract's package, run

 ```console
 yarn buildAndStart:dev